ORESoftware/ldap-pool/README.md

   },
   size: 4,
   dn: 'uid=cdt_main.gen,OU=Generics,O=cco.nabisco.com',
-  pwd: 'cdt_main!@#$'
+  pwd: '<pwd>'
 })

 let client = pool.getClientSync();

 client.search('foo', {}, function(err,res){

   // when you're done, return the client to the pool
-  // this is important for performance, but not imperative for functionality client.returnToPool();
+  // this is important for performance, but *not* imperative for functionality/correctness client.returnToPool();

 });